DantePorter/worm_game/README.md

   5) How to design and implement a client-server archeticture

 # Getting started
-  Run wormGame.py using a python interpreter 3 plus and (make sure pygame is installed using pip).
+  Run wormGame.py using a python interpreter 3 plus and make sure pygame is installed using pip.
 For multiplayer the wormServer.py must be running then the players (after running wormGame.py) can play locally.